Golden Enhydro Quartz: Crystals That Hold Light, Memory, and Meaning

 Detail of the golden enhydro quartz in Michelle Pajak-Reynolds's Desma pendant fluorescing under UV light.
 Photo courtesy: Benjamin Guttery/Third Coast Gems

-Caring for Golden Enhydro Quartz Jewelry
+Caring for Your Golden Enhydro Quartz Jewelry

 Related posts: